zubeax/zubeax.github.io/_posts/2023-12-23-installing-gitea.markdown

 ## Installing Gitea

 We let helm do the actual installation.
-The value.yaml is below.
+The values file is below.
 The only item to watch out for is postgresql.enabled.
 For obvious reasons this has to be set to **false**.

 ~~~yaml
 #File: 'gitea-values.yaml'